Learn building evacuation and survival with these tips and evacuation kit checklist!

 - PURSE / BAG / KEY RING CLIP: Key ring with purse / bag / backpack clip - the ultimate personal protection alarm to carry on your purse or backpack.
 It is the #1 Vigilant alarm for attaching to your keys.

-Watch this video from Tech Insider and find out the quickest way to get out of a high-rise in emergency situations:
+Watch this video from Tech Insider so you can find out the quickest way to get out of a high-rise in emergency situations:

-Do you already have a building evacuation kit?
-What items are included?
+Do you have other items you wish to add to this building evacuation kit?
 Share us your list in the comments section below!

 Editor’s Note: This post was originally published on January 13, 2018, and has been updated for quality and relevancy.